Data Structures and Algorithms Notes

 return prefix

-Kadane's algorithm
+Kadane's Algorithm

+Usage: Kadane's algorithm is used to find the maximum sum of a contiguous subarray.
 At each step, either start a new subarray at n, or extend the previous subarray with curr_sum + n.

 def f(arr):